IconJar/IJSVG/README.md

 * Commands: A, M, L, H, V, C, S, T, Q and Z and full support for multiple parameters of each type
 * Transformations: matrix, rotate (not around a point - currently), translate, scale transformations
 * Stroking: stroking, stroke color, stroke opacity, dashed, dashed offset and phase, stroke line cap style
-* Filling: fill color, fill mode (winding rules), fill opacity, linear gradients (rudimentary radial gradients)
+* Filling: fill color, fill mode (winding rules), fill opacity, linear gradients, radial gradients
 * Color: supports all predefined colors from the SVG spec and hex values
 * Caching: has basic caching implemenation
+* CSS: Basic embedded style sheets are support with very basic selectors
 * Switches and foreign objects, there is a delegate you can implement to handle foreign objects, once you say you can handle it, its up to you to handle the SVG as IJSVG will stop parsing the document once you have told it you will handle it

 ## Credit